Kidsgrove: History

 From the 18th century, Kidsgrove grew around coal mining, although the pits have now closed.
-Clough Hall Mansion in the town is now demolished.
+Clough Hall mansion in the town is now demolished.

 The engineer James Brindley cut the first Harecastle Tunnel on the Trent and Mersey Canal near the town; Thomas Telford cut the second.
 Kidsgrove also marks the southern extremity of the Macclesfield Canal.
 There is a legend regarding a headless ghost that is said to haunt the Harecastle Tunnel.
 The ghost is said to be that of a young woman who was murdered inside the tunnel.
 She is referred to as the "Kidsgrove Boggart".

-R.J.
-Mitchell, the designer of the Spitfire fighter aircraft, was born in Butt Lane, Kidsgrove.

 Kidsgrove was made an urban district in 1904 with the abolition of the Wolstanton Rural District, including the parishes of Kidsgrove and Newchapel.
 Talke, previously part of the Audley Urban District, was added in 1932.